JASS-2021/ApodiniIoTDeploymentProviderValidation/README.md

  - 2 LIFX lamps are to Pi A
  - 1 LIFX lamp are to Pi B
  - 1 DuckieBot with Pi C (a DuckieBot consists of a Raspberry Pi: Pi C refers to this pi)

+ The web service that was used for the evaluation/deployment is the [ApodiniDemoWebService](https://github.com/Apodini/ApodiniDemoWebService).

 ### General Setup